remy-guillermin/WACCM-Analysis/Output/Analysis.md

   <p><strong>Percentile value - Experiment and Model</strong></p>
 </div>

+This shows that we get almost half of all data points in the first third of the height.

 > [!NOTE]
 > All previous plot were done with the whole dataset and will be redo for each case of analysis (besides in the whole data analysis)